Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ozzie Albies and the Atlanta Braves hit the field on Friday at Truist Park against Dinelson Lamet, who is starting for the Colorado Rockies.
-First pitch is set for 7:20 PM ET for the second game of a four-game series.
+Connor Seabold will attempt to shut down Ronald Acuna Jr. and the Atlanta Braves when they play his Colorado Rockies on Saturday at 4:10 PM ET.

-The Braves are favored in this one, at -250, while the underdog Rockies have +200 odds to upset.
-The total is 10 runs for this matchup.
+The Braves are favored in this one, at -300, while the underdog Rockies have +240 odds to upset.
+Atlanta is the favorite on the run line (-2.5 with -105 odds).
+A 9.5-run over/under has been listed in this contest.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.